-Ambulance & medical transportation
+Ambulance and medical transportation

 These services may or may not be covered by your HealthPartners plan.
 Please see your plan documents for your specific coverage information.
 If there is a difference between this general information and your plan documents, your plan will be used to determine your coverage.